Red Sox vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Boston Red Sox will send Charlie Morton and Nick Pivetta, respectively, out to start when the two clubs play on Tuesday at Truist Park, at 7:20 PM ET.
+The Atlanta Braves and Sean Murphy will square off against the Boston Red Sox and Masataka Yoshida on Wednesday at 7:20 PM ET in the final game of a two-game series at Truist Park.

-Bookmakers list the Braves as -185 moneyline favorites, while giving the underdog Red Sox +150 moneyline odds.
-A 9.5-run over/under is set for the matchup.
+Bookmakers list the Braves as -160 favorites on the moneyline, while giving the underdog Red Sox +135 moneyline odds.
+The over/under for the contest has been listed at 10 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.